-Cape Alava is on the Olympic Peninsula, about 22 miles (35 km) northwest of Forks and 15 miles (24 km) southwest of Neah Bay, Washington.
+Cape Alava is a point of land on the outer coast of the Olympic Peninsula, about 22 miles (35 km) northwest of Forks and 15 miles (24 km) southwest of Neah Bay, Washington.
 The cape is the westernmost point in the contiguous U.S., although nearby Cape Flattery to the north, and Cape Blanco in southern Oregon, are also very close longitudinally.
 The westernmost point at Cape Alava can only be accessed during low tide by walking to the west side of Tskawahyah Island.
-The cape is located in Olympic National Park and the Makah Reservation and is accessible via a boardwalk hike of 3 miles (5 km) from the Ozette ranger station to the coast, or south from Makah Bay.
+The cape is located in the coastal strip of Olympic National Park and the Makah Reservation and is accessible via a boardwalk hike of 3 miles (5 km) from the Ozette ranger station to the coast, or south on a trail from Makah Bay.

 Just south of the cape is the site of a historical Ozette village that was buried by a mudslide around 1560.
 Archeological excavation of the Ozette site found six buried longhouses.
 The excavation went on for 11 years and produced over 55,000 artifacts, many of which are now on display at the Makah Cultural and Research Center in Neah Bay, Washington.
 Read more here and here.
 Explore more of Cape Alava here: